 Elizabeth moved into Wentworth Heights a few months before COVID-19 struck, and it wasn’t long before she was sewing cloth masks for her fellow residents.
 As restrictions eased, she could often be found in the kitchen off the Village’s Main Street baking with other residents and sharing recipes.
 Just as she learned to paint in her 80s, she began teaching others that they, too, can learn a new skill, and she’s happy to sit alongside a fellow resident and share their joy in the new artwork they have created.

-The team in the Village is always stuck by Elizabeth’s generosity of spirit and her willingness to support her fellow residents, which is just who Elizabeth is.
+The team in the Village is always struck by Elizabeth’s generosity of spirit and her willingness to support her fellow residents, which is just who Elizabeth is.

 “My door is always open,” she says.
 “I never close it.”